pjuhasz/mav_train_ticket/README.md

 basis.
 The list of train stations should be mostly complete (for both version 4 and version 5 identifiers), but Volánbusz stations are almost entirely missing.
+- Neither the go library nor the kaitai definitions handle versions 1 and 2 (but those are of historical interest only, anyway).

 ## Disclaimer